0xSero/partisia-docs/docs/smart-contracts/transaction-binary-format.md

 ## Executable Event Binary Format

 An executable event is spawned by the blockchain, and not by a user.
-It is created from other events or when it receives a signed transaction.
+It can be created from other events or when the blockchain receives a signed transaction.
 The executable event contains the information about which action to perform to a smart contract.

 The following is the specification of the binary format of executable events.